 We have already started a dialogue with Oxford City Council about the building; as part of the project, we will be developing an attractive, open, green space on the site that will be open to the public.

-We have not yet chosen an architect for the building, but when we do we will consult extensively with our neighbours as to how we can create a building that they too are proud of.
+We are consulting extensively with our neighbours as to how we can create a building that they too are proud of, holding two public consultations prior to submitting a planning application in 2021.
 Alongside its academic aims, the Centre will be a resource for the community.
-The Radcliffe Observatory Quarter is opening up a new area of Oxford with walkways, public art and places to eat and drink.
+The Radcliffe Observatory Quarter is opening up a new area of Oxford with walkways, public art and a place to eat and drink.

 The plot of land has been vacant for the last decade, but before that it was used for a hospital so we expect the amount of noise and traffic would still be less than that.
 There will be little parking on the site, and we will encourage staff to use public transport or cycle to work.
 We will provide more cycle parking on the site and we operate a cycle-to-work scheme.